 Profile of key persons:

 - Howard Thomas is a Principal Scientist at VIAVI, based in Newbury, UK, with more than 30 years’ experience in the mobile radio business including contributions on mobile radio propagation research; the creation, design and 3GPP standardisation of features and systems; and research and design of self-organising-network algorithms.
 He was principal investigator from VIAVI on the iCIRRUS Horizon 2020 project.
 In parallel with this, he has been involved in the creation, management and enforcement of intellectual property rights, including authoring over 60 patents and acting as an expert witness to the Chancery Division of the High Court in London.
 Howard currently represents VIAVI at industry bodies including the ORAN Alliance.

-- Chris Murphy has nearly 20 years of commercial experience in telecommunications covering network performance measurement, optimization and SON, particularly in cellular RAN including LTE, UMTS, CDMA and 5G.
+- Chris Murphy has 20 years of commercial experience in telecommunications covering network performance measurement, optimization and SON, particularly in cellular RAN including LTE, UMTS, CDMA and 5G.
 His focus has been on the modelling, simulation and optimization of next generation technologies to build a revenue stream early in the life cycle of each new generation of telecommunication systems.
 He has contributed to various industry and standardisation bodies including 3GPP, NGMN, ATIS and the WiMAX Forum.
 Chris holds a degree in Mathematics and Computing and a Ph.D. in the calibration of oceanic remote sensing satellites for improved models of climate change.
-He has authored numerous journal and conference papers and has filed 16 patent applications.
+He has authored numerous journal and conference papers and has filed nearly 20 patent applications.
 He is based at VIAVI in Newbury, UK.